rbertolusso/intubate/README.md

 and `data` in second place).
 Now `lm` can continue to do all the good things we are used to.

-(It is as if `lm` went to the beauty parlor, had a hair cut, and suddently looks "modern")
+(It is as if `lm` couldn't take anymore being accused by some of looking old.
+So it went to the beauty parlor, had a hair cut, and suddently looks "modern" and now is popular again.)

 All the interfaces start with `ntbt_` followed by the name of the *interfaced* function.